Sunday, February 08, 2009

 The Joys of Simple Things

 A StarBlast ain’t a cat, four-legged or three legged, but the story is similar.
 For one reason or ‘tother (can’t really remember now) a gift certificate from famous astro-vendor Anacortes Telescope and Wild Bird had come my way, and I simply couldn’t think of what to do with it.
-For once, I was stumped when it came to new gear—well, maybe not stumped, but the gift certificate in question wasn’t quite enough to cover an AP900.
+For once, I was stumped when it came to new gear—well, maybe not quite stumped, but the gift certificate in question wasn’t enough to cover an AP900.
 Naturally, I turned to my fellow gear-head Pat.
-We determined the one thing I was lacking that the gift certificate and a little more might cover was a grab-n’-go telescope.
+We determined the one thing I was lacking that the gift certificate and a little more might cover was a grab n’ go telescope.

-“Grab -‘n-go,” you know what that is, doncha?
-It’s one of the most beloved clichés of modern amateur astronomy; a telescope you can grab with one hand—maybe two—and go with out into the backyard at a moment’s notice.
-Cliché or not, we certainly felt the need for such a scope here at the Old Manse.
 As y’all may know, yes, Uncle Rod and Miss Dorothy are workaholics.
-At the end of our 12-hour-plus days it’s not likely we’re gonna wanna drag the C11—or even a C8—out for an hour or two of light-polluted backyard observing before the day’s accumulated weariness sends us upstairs.
+At the end of our 12-hour-plus days it’s not likely I'm gonna wanna drag the C11—or even a C8—out for an hour or two of light-polluted backyard observing until weariness sends us upstairs.
 I still wanna observe, though.
 Long ago, I made a pact with myself to try to get out every single clear night, Moon or no, light pollution or no, and look at something with a telescope.
 Do I always live up to that?
 Hail no. But I figgered I’d do a little better if I had a decent g-n-g rig.

-Actually, I did have a sorta decent grab-n’-go scope at the time of these events.
+Actually, I did have a sorta decent grab n’ go scope at the time of these events.
 Let’s turn the clock back a decade.
 In those simpler times, what was on every amateur’s lips?
 “Short Tube 80.”
 As the 1990s waned, that JC Penney’s of telescope merchants, Orion (Telescope and Binocular Center), was searching for a new direction and a new way to sell scopes cheap and sell ‘em for a decent profit to a decent number of amateurs old and new.
 What they came up with was a company called “Synta.”
-Sorta based on Taiwan and sorta Based in the PRC, Synta was making a refractor with an aperture of 80-mm and a focal ratio of f/5.
-This small scope’s “point and shoot” nature must have sounded promising to Orion’s Tim Giesler.
-It was a telescope that could be sold to newbies searching for something wide-field enough to make finding stuff easy, but also something new that might appeal to old hands.

 In no time, the Short Tube 80 showed up in those multitudinous Orion catalogs.
 We amateurs were suspicious at first.
 Chinese telescopes?
 We’d seen the 4.5-inch reflectors and 60-mm refractors of Chinese origin the newest of astro-club newbies were clutching when they showed up for their first meeting.
 Horrors all.
 And an f/5 achromat?
 Come on!
-How could such a thing compete with TeleVue’s Prontos and Rangers, the current darlings of the amateur astronomy chattering classes?
+How could such a thing compete with TeleVue’s Prontos and Rangers, the then darlings of the amateur astronomy chattering classes?

 The Short Tube really couldn’t, but that didn’t mean the ST80 was a bad telescope.
 Luckily, some brave individuals among us ADVANCED AMATEURS (whatever the hell that is), including the erstwhile Ed Ting, took a chance on the Short Tube and pronounced it good: decent optics for a fast achromat, and decent mechanics considering its (for then) rock-bottom price of $250.00 for an OTA.

 Yowza!
 Sounded jus’ right for those quick looks at the Moon and Jupe and a Messier or three from Chaos Manor South’s tree-enshrouded and sodium-light-bathed back forty.
-Not only would the ST80 be light and easy to tote out, it would be easy to waltz around the backyard to avoid trees and streetlights.
+Not only would the ST80 be light and easy to tote out, but it would also be easy to waltz around the backyard to avoid trees and streetlights.
 I was a little afeared of the Color Purple, the scope’s inevitable ration of chromatic aberration, but decided I’d take a chance anyway.

 By the time I worked up the gumption to buy, Celestron had a Short Tube 80 of its own, the same Synta scope, but dubbed the “First Scope 80 WA.”
-For just a little more than the price of the Orion tube, I got an 80-mm in pretty Celestron-black and a little EQ1 German equatorial mount.
+For just a little more than the price of the Orion tube, I got an 80-mm in pretty Celestron-black and a little EQ-1 German equatorial mount.
 You can read the whole story of my ST80 on Cloudy Nights (the date on this review is wrong; I posted it not long after I received the Short Tube in ‘99), but the long and short of it was that I was amazed.
 Yeah, there was some of that moldy oldie, Purple Haze, but far less than I’d expected.
 Jupiter showed off fairly impressive detail.
-For example, not only could I see Io’s shadow as it crossed the disk, I could sometimes pick out the moon itself as it sailed across a darker cloud band.
+For example, not only could I see Io’s shadow as it crossed the disk, but I could also sometimes pick out the moon itself as it sailed across a darker cloud band.
 All was well.
 For a while.

 What to do?
 I considered Orion’s Short Tube 90 (long since discontinued), but 10-mm more aperture didn’t sound like much, and the word on the street was that this non-Synta’s optics tended to be poorer than those of the ST80.
 Synta was at the time also beginning to sell 102-mm f/5 achromats and one of these at first seemed a natural.
 One look through a 102 at Jupiter at a star party, though, disabused me of that notion.
 The chromatic aberration wasn’t just there, it was THERE.
-So I procrastinated grab-n’-go wise for dang near four years.
+So, I procrastinated grab n’ go wise for dang near four years.

 Don’t feel bad for me, y'all.
 I might not have been in grab-n’-go high-cotton, but the Short Tube was a Good Little Scope.
 Surprisingly good, and I got a lot of use out of her.
 I once did a shootout between the ST80 and a buddy’s Edmund Astroscan, one of the better examples of Edmund’s proto-bowling ball 4-inch rich field Newtonian I had seen, and, to my surprise, the little refractor blew its doors off.
 Also, one of the beauties of an ST80, then or now (they are still readily available), is that you can do more with one than just look through it.
-Despite its short-focus achromat nature, it’s possible to take surprisingly good wide field astrophotos with one, and many imagers use the 80 as a guide scope these days.
+Despite its short focus achromat nature, it’s possible to take surprisingly good wide field astrophotos with one, and many imagers use the 80 as a guide scope these days.
 In fact, it’s a current favorite in that role and is what I use.

 Which is where I stood when Pat mentioned Orion’s 4.5-inch aperture StarBlast: OK with the ST80, but still wanting a little better.
 StarBlast?
 I’d be awful surprised if y’all don’t know what that is.
 Orion has sent out enough catalogs in the five years since they brought that new Synta to market, and the scope still gets discussed frequently in Internet astro-forums, but in case you don’t, what it is is a little-bitty Dobsonian, a GI Joe sized Dob.
 A 4.5-inch f/4 equipped with a miniscule single arm Dob mount built to scale.